LearnerMeena/content-gallery/README.md

 Whichever content you choose, be sure to find at least 6 items.
 That way, you'll have enough for a meaningful gallery.

-For images or audio, download the files and then upload them to the project replit.
+For images or audio, download the files and add them to the project, either at the top level or in a folder.
 For video, copy the iframe embed snippets that you'll need.

 ### Add the content as HTML elements